 Study options for Malaysia taxation subjects

-From Semester 2 2018, CPA Australia no longer offers the subject Malaysia Taxation directly through the CPA Program.
+Since Semester 2 2018, CPA Australia has no longer offered the subject Malaysia Taxation directly through the CPA Program.

-Members will be able to study an equivalent subject through our partnering university, Sunway TES, and will receive recognition of that study in the CPA Program.
+Members are able to study an equivalent subject through our partner university, Sunway TES, and will receive recognition of that study in the CPA Program.

-CPA Australia and Sunway TES have an existing partnership to provide CPA Program tuition for the CPA Program.
-Our ongoing relationship ensures Sunway TES are expertly placed to deliver this local taxation solution for members in Malaysia.
+CPA Australia and Sunway TES have an existing partnership to provide tuition for the CPA Program.
+Our ongoing relationship ensures Sunway TES is expertly placed to deliver this local taxation solution for members in Malaysia.

-The new subject content is aligned to the former CPA Program subject, Malaysia Taxation.
+The Sunway TES Malaysia Taxation subject content is aligned to the former CPA Program subject, Malaysia Taxation.
 The subject content will undergo regular review to ensure it meets CPA Australia's stringent expectations of a post-graduate unit of taxation.